shermiin/Concurrent-and-parallel-project/README.md

 These steps, build the docker container and run concurrency tests.
 In this mode the program is executed a number of times with different amounts of CPUs cores.

+1. Fork this repository to your account.

-1. Clone the repository and switch your working directory to it:
+1. Clone your repository and switch your working directory to it:

-        $ git clone git@bitbucket.org:r0bcrane/fcds-lab-2017.git && cd fcds-lab-2017
+        $ git clone git@bitbucket.org:[YOUR_USERNAME]/fcds-lab-2017.git && cd fcds-lab-2017

 2. Create the Docker image: